Skip to main content

 Integrations are available with 300+ commonly used applications, including BambooHR, Epicor, Infor, JazzHR, Microsoft Azure, Microsoft Dynamics, Sage, SAP, and many others.
 Plus, Paychex Flex has an API to support any custom software integrations you may need.

-Best HRIS system for extra customer support and HR consulting services
+Best for customer support and HR consulting

 • Free demo available